-I hope you find these reviews useful and that they provide an insight into my design thoughts and processes as a guide to refining your own.
-You may not agree with me in all cases, that is great!
+I hope you find these reviews useful.
+And I hope they provide an insight into my design thoughts and processes as a guide to refining your own.
+You may not agree with me in all cases.
+That’s great!
 It shows you are thinking about game design and how you interpret it!

-A free (yes free!) community magazine with production values and content that easily compares and often supersedes Dragon and Dungeon magazines when they were at their height.
+A free (yes free!) community magazine with production values and content that easily compares with, and often supersedes, Dragon and Dungeon magazines when they were at their height.

-Do not be put off by the community aspect of this magazine, the content is put through the same quality gates as a professional magazine and is a great measuring stick for your burgeoning design skills.
-If you get selected for this magazine, you must be doing something right.
+Do not be put off by the community aspect of this magazine.
+All submissions experience the same quality gates and editing processes as a formal product goes through.
+It is a great measuring stick for your burgeoning design skills.
+Successful submissions prove the designer is getting it right.